comtravo/ctparse/CONTRIBUTING.rst

 $ git push --tags
 $ make release

-You will need a username and password to upload to pypi (might be automated on Travis).
+You will need a username and password to upload to pypi